Online Art Travels: An Ultimate Banksy City Guide

 It is a graffiti representing three kids on an actual metal boat, and one of them is throwing water out of the boat.
 The masterpiece is very interesting for a lot of reasons.
 First, the artwork appeared on the side of a bridge and the piece of metal blocked the flowing of a drain of the park, probably with the intentional aim of irrigating/flooding the surroundings.
 The boat was removed to guarantee the flow again.
 Secondly, it could be read as a warning for everyone: we’re all facing a pandemic, and we’re all facing climate change.
 Everyone in the world!
 Third, it could recall and maybe criticize the yacht club and station present in town.
 Banksy had already warned against excessive boat traffic some years ago, in Venice, at the Biennale (see above).
 The work is now under a protection screen.

 In Lowestoft, the artist left three graffiti.
+You can find all of them in Banksy guide.
 The first one can be seen in Katwijk Way, Lowestoft, Suffolk, on the side of this previously totally white house.
 The work represents a seagull trying to eat “chips”, which actually are pieces of insulation material.
 This is of course a reference to the normal tendency of seagulls of searching in garbage, and probably a warning against excess of garbage we produce.

-Then, on the bottom of Links Hill, in North Beach (in particular, on the sidewall of this road), a relaxed rat in a deckchair and drinking a cocktail appeared.
+Then, on the bottom of Links Hill, in North Beach, a relaxed rat in a deckchair and drinking a cocktail appeared.
 The rat is a recurrent subject for Banksy, as if it was his counterpart, and here it simply appears like everyone else at that point of the year: on vacation!
 But just below there’s a drain that drips wastewater… Would you continue to ignore pollution?
 The graffiti was soon ruined with white paint, but the local experts are trying to restore it.

 In Great Yarmouth (Norfolk), the artist created two murals in a few meters.